mstksg/inCode/copy/entries/path-integral-intro.md

 fundamental phenomenon.
 Instead of forces, we deal with "potential fields".

-You can imagine potential fields as a roller coaster track, or as a landscape of rolling hills.
-The "potential" at a given point on a track is equal to the height.
-Potential fields work like this: Every object "wants" to go *downwards* a potential field --- it will want to go in the direction (left or right) that will take it downwards.
+You can imagine potential fields as a roller coaster track, or as a landscape of rolling grassy hills.
+The height of a track or a landscape at that point corresponds to the potential at that point.
+Potential fields work like this:
+Every object "wants" to go *downwards* a potential field --- it will want to go in the direction (left/right, north/south/east/west) that will take it downwards.
 We don't care why, or how --- it just "wants" to.
 And the steeper the downwardness, the greater the compulsion.

 We call this potential field $U(x)$, which means "$U$ at the point $x$".

+Relating this to $F = m a$, the force on the object is now equal to the steepness of the potential field at the point where the object is, and in the direction that would allow the force to go downwards in potential.
+Objects always wish to minimize their potential, and do so as fast as they can.

 Now, for Lagrangian Mechanics: